marcopeg/marcopeg.github.io/content/posts/2019/0716-postgres-per-user-encryption/postgres-per-user-encryption.md

 ## How to Migrate Encryption Keys

-The **Sandwich Encryption** is farily safe.
-It basically guarantees full privacy to your users unless your emplyees are NSA undercover agents.
+The **Sandwich Encryption** is fairly safe.
+It basically guarantees full privacy to your users unless your employees are _NSA_ undercover agents.
 Which is quite enough for current _GDPR_ requirements.

 **🔔But, what happens when the user changes her password or PIN?**

-Well this is tricky as she might permanently loose access to all the data she saved with the old password!
+Well, this is tricky as she might permanently lose access to all the data she saved with the old password!

 During the password update, we need to use the `oldPassword` to decrypt the user's data, and then the `newPassword` to re-encrypt it: